leaningtech/labs/content/blog/cx-1.0.md

 This snippet of code will start a complete interactive shell in your browser.

-Complete self-contained code for this example, and all the later ones, is also available [https://github.com/leaningtech/cheerpx-meta/tree/main/examples](https://github.com/leaningtech/cheerpx-meta/tree/main/examples)
+Complete self-contained code for this example, and all the later ones, is also available at our [GitHub repository](https://github.com/leaningtech/cheerpx-meta/tree/main/examples)

 ```javascript
 // Create a read-only block device for a disk image stored on the HTTP server